tylergneill/hansel-app/README.md

-# HANSEL: Human-Accessible and NLP-ready Sanskrit E-Text Library
+# HANSEL: Human-Accessible and NLP-ready Sanskrit E-text Library

 A companion project to the now-defunct GRETIL.